Conditions: Baltimore, Maryland, 12/22/2024 05:00:02 am

 Pacific Decadal Oscillation

 This is also a measure of Sea Surface Temperatures (SST) in the North Pacific.
-It can last a long time and have an effect on the northern jet stream that moves across North America.
+It can last a long time and affect the northern jet stream that moves across North America.

 The measurement of the water in the North Central Pacific compared to near the Alaskan coast of North America.